Last Updated 31 May 2021

 - CCTV at our sites may collect images of visitors.
 Our policy is to automatically overwrite CCTV footage within 30 days.

 - Sensitive personal data.
 We typically do not collect sensitive or special categories of personal data about individuals.
-When we do need to process sensitive personal data, it is with the consent of the individual unless it is obtained indirectly for legitimate purposes.
+When we do need to process sensitive personal data, it is with the consent of the individual unless it is obtained indirectly for legitimate purposes or if required by law.
 Examples of sensitive personal data we may obtain include:

 - Dietary restrictions or access requirements when registering for in-person events that reveal religious beliefs or physical health.